groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Web Drawing (.vdw) represents file format that specifies the streams and storages required for rendering a Web drawing.
+Represents a Visio Web Drawing (.vdw), which specifies the streams and storages required for rendering a web drawing.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/web/vdw